JaneliaSciComp/SongExplorer/README.md

 To train multiple classifiers, each of which withholds a single recording in a set you specify, click on `Omit One`.
 Select the set as described above for `Omit All`.
-The `DoIt!` button will then iteratively launch a job for each WAV file that has been selected, storing the result in the same Logs Folder in separate files and subdirectories that are suffixed the letter "w".
+The `DoIt!` button will then iteratively launch a job for each WAV file that has been selected, storing the result in the same `Logs Folder` but in separate files and subdirectories that are suffixed with the letter "w".
 Of course, training multiple classifiers is quickest when done simultaneously instead of sequentially.
-If your model is small, you might be able to fit multiple on a single GPU (see the "njobs_per_gpu" variable in "configuration.sh").
-Otherwise, you'll need a machine with multiple GPUs, access to a cluster or the cloud, or patience.
+If your model is small, you might be able to fit multiple on a single GPU (see the `models_per_job` variable in "configuration.pysh").
+Otherwise, you'll need a machine with multiple GPUs, access to a cluster, or patience.

-A simple jitter plot of the accuracies on withheld recordings is included in the output of the `Accuracy` button ("accuracy.pdf").
+A simple jitter plot of the accuracies on withheld recordings is included in the output of the `Accuracy` button (right panel of "accuracy.pdf").
 It will likely be worse than a model trained on a portion of each recording.
 If so, label more data, or try modifying the hyperparameters ([Searching Hyperparameters](#searching-hyperparameters))

 ## Searching Hyperparameters ##

-Achieving high accuracy is not just about annotating lots of data, it also depends on choosing the right model.
+Achieving high accuracy is not just about annotating lots of data, it also depends on choosing the right model architecture.
 While DeepSong is (currently) set up solely for convolutional neural networks, there are many free parameters by which to tune its architecture.
 You configure them by editing the variables itemized below, and then use cross-validation to compare different choices.
 One could of course also modify the source code to permit radically different neural architectures, or even something other than neural networks.

 * `context` is the temporal duration, in milliseconds, that the classifier inputs